Mall Road, Shimla: Kali Bari Temple

-The Kali Bari temple was built in 1845 by Bengalis who had come to Simla (summer capital of British India) as British servants from Calcutta (capital of India that time).
+The Kali Bari temple was built in 1823 by the Bengali surveyors from Calcutta (capital of at that time) working in the British Indian government to make Simla the summer capital.
 It is dedicated to the goddess Kali.
 It is believed that in an ancient temple of Shimla, the goddess Kali existed, near Jakhoo.
 In the temple a wooden image is worshiped locally.